Toothmarks on the Lectionary

 "Exploring Membership" Classes

 Whether or not you're ready to become a Westminster member, in our “Exploring Membership” classes you are invited to learn what it means to be Presbyterian and consider opportunities for spiritual growth and meaningful mission.
-These classes are generally offered three to four times per year, either on Saturdays or Sundays.
+These classes are generally offered about three times per year, either on Saturdays or Sundays.
 Childcare is available on request.
 There is no charge to attend, but advance registration is requested so we can adequately prepare.
 For more information, please contact the Reverend Laurie Lynn Newman at firstname.lastname@example.org or 503-287-1289 x 115.

 We have more educational activities offered in small-group settings, including a variety of book groups.
 Please check out our Community Life page for more information.